Si0uL/eva-tracker/README.md

 > <your_other_pc_path>\AppData\Local\Android\Sdk\build-tools\27.0.2\zipalign.exe -v 7 <my_app_path>\app-release-unsigned.apk app-output.apk

 `app-output.apk` can now be shared with any Android user, for him to follow the basic instructions given in first part (see 1.
 Use).
-Note that the audio files are fixed all included inside the app, only these could then be used in a tree.